nPHYN1T3/m0dw3rks-Icons/README.md

-m0dw3rks-Icons [ m0dw3rks.com ]
-My personal icons primarily for mimetypes
+m0dw3rks-Icons [ m0dw3rks.com ] My personal icons primarily for mimetypes and uncommon applications.

 Right now the state of the set is incomplete.
 There are lots of included icons that are uninspired or "roughed in" for now.
 I design things to fit what it represents rather than adhering to a cohesive style.